Dalit Panthers

 The Dalit Panthers was a revolutionary organisation in India that sought to combat caste discrimination.
-It was led by a group of Mahar writers and poets, including Raja Dhale, Namdeo Dhasal, and J. V. Pawar in some time between the second and the third semester of 1972.
-It was founded as a response to the growing discontent among the Dalit youth during the 25th Independence Day celebrations.
-Inspired by the Black Panther movement in the United States, poet-writers J V Pawar and Namdeo Dhasal founded the Dalit Panthers, urging a boycott of the Independence Day revelry, terming it a 'Black Independence Day'.
+Inspired by the Black Panther movement in the United States, Mahar poet-writers J. V. Pawar, Namdeo Dhasal, and Raja Dhale founded the Dalit Panthers in 1972 as a response to the growing discontent among the Dalit youth.
+They urged a boycott of the 25th Independence Day revelry, terming it a 'Black Independence Day'.
 The movement's heyday lasted from the 1970s through the 1980s, and it was later joined by many Dalit-Buddhist activists.